fluree/docs.flur.ee/src/content/api/downloaded-overview.md

 Sub | POST | `/fdb/sub` | Handles subscriptions

-For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default for the downloaded version of Fluree).
+For both queries and transactions, a signature is not required if the option `fdb-api-open` is set to true (default for the downloaded version of Fluree).

 More information on [signing queries](/docs/identity/signatures#signed-queries) and [signing transactions](/docs/identity/signatures#signed-transactions) can be found in the linked sections.